Analytical and numerical study of plane-progressive thermoacoustic shock waves in complex plasmas

 This critical value may differ due to a different set of other parameter values.
 Here, the instability occurs with positive amplitude of shocks.
-However, there may be some parameter regime, e.g., $\Gamma=3,~\chi=0.8,~\nu_0=0.1,~q_{\rho_0}=0.4$ and $q_{T_0}=0.4$ at which even though $G(\tau)~(<0)$ decays, the velocity of shocks $d\phi/d\tau$ may increase with time.
+However, there may be some parameter regime at which the collision frequency is relatively low but the effects of the thermal feedback to the density and temperature variations are typically high, e.g., $\Gamma=3,~\chi=0.8,~\nu_0=0.1,~q_{\rho_0}=0.4$ and $q_{T_0}=0.4$ at which even though $G(\tau)~(<0)$ decays, the velocity of shocks $d\phi/d\tau$ may increase with time.
 It follows that the rarefactive thermoacoustic shocks may exist with an increasing speed and can achieve its maximum value at finite distance and time before they damp away.
 On the other hand, subplot (b) shows that the relative propagation distance at which the shocks may eventually damp away can be different for different values of $\Gamma$, $q_{\rho_0}$ and $q_{T_0}$.
 Here, one must note that while the values of both $\phi$ and $d\phi/d\tau$ increase, those of $G(\tau)$ decrease with decreasing values of $\Gamma$ (not shown in the figure).